-- 1. An annual registration fee of \$245.00 (which includes up to one hour of inspection, administration and travel time) for an Appearance Industry application. - 2.
-An annual registration fee of \$330.00 (which includes up to one and a half hours of inspection, administration and travel time) for a combined Hairdresser/Appearance Industry application. - 3.
+- An annual registration fee of \$245.00 (which includes up to 1.5one hour of inspection, administration and travel time) for an Appearance Industry application. - An annual registration fee of \$330.00 (which includes up to 2ene and a half hours of inspection, administration and travel time) for a combined Hairdresser/Appearance Industry application.
+An hourly fee for additional time - 3.
 A fee of \$170.00 per hour for additional time for registration/inspection and investigation and investigation of justified complaints under the Appearance Industries Bylaw. - 4.
-The Council may, by resolution, prescribe or vary fees and charges in respect of any matter provided for in this bylaw.
+The Council may, by resolution, prescribe or vary fees and charges in respect of any matter provided for in this bylaw. - 4.5.
+Fees will be set in proportion to the costs to Council for each application.
+All fee amounts can be found at www.huttcity.govt.nz